tkasang/website/user-guide/queries/querying_mongodb.md

 Live example on the demo instance: http://demo.redash.io/queries/2112/source.

-###MongoDB Filtering
+###Applying Filters to MongoDB
-You can add filters to Mongo queries by projecting a column with the '::filter' keyword added on to the end.
+You can add filters to Mongo queries by projecting a column with the '::filter' or '::multi-filter' annotations added on to the end.

 ```
 {